 Patents provide some degree of protection for our proprietary technology.
 However, the pursuit and assertion of patent rights involve complex legal and factual determinations and, therefore, are characterized by significant uncertainty.
 In addition, the laws governing patent issuance and the scope of patent coverage continue to evolve.
 Moreover, the patent rights we possess or are pursuing generally cover our technologies to varying degrees.
 As a result, we cannot ensure that patents will issue from any of our patent applications, or that any of the issued patents will offer meaningful protection.
 In addition, our issued patents may be successfully challenged, invalidated, circumvented, or rendered unenforceable so that our patent rights may not create an effective barrier to competition.
 We must also pay maintenance fees at set intervals for our patents to not expire prematurely.
 The laws of some foreign countries may not protect our proprietary rights to the same extent as the laws of the United States.
-There can be no assurance that any patents issued to us will provide a legal basis for establishing an exclusive market for our products or provide us with any competitive advantages, or that patents of others will not have an adverse effect on our ability to do business or to continue to use our technologies freely.
+There can be no assurance that any patents of others will not have an adverse effect on our ability to do business or to continue to use our technologies freely.
 As with all patents, we may be subject to third parties filing claims that our technologies or products infringe on their intellectual property.
 We cannot predict whether third parties will assert such claims against us or whether those claims will hurt our business.
 If we are forced to defend against such claims, regardless of their merit, we may face costly litigation and diversion of management's attention and resources.
 As a result of any such disputes, we may have to develop, at a substantial cost, non-infringing technology or enter into licensing agreements.
-These agreements may be unavailable on terms acceptable to such third parties, or at all, which could seriously harm our business or fi
+These agreements may be unavailable on terms acceptable to such third parties, or at all, which could seriously arm our business or financial condition.